 - I somehow injured the feelings of the dream character of this particular professor.
 Thus, he showed how he felt about this through his wounds.
 This means that he must be like this in real life as well—there was just a strong hint of reality about all of this.

 - It is possible that my dream character is directing me to read a story book since this professor also loves storytelling.
 I researched the net and found out that there is actually a book called “Emma’s War”.
 So those voices I heard while I was half awake and half asleep are actually an example of telepathy.
 “Emma’s War: A True Story” is written by an award-winning journalist “Deborah Scroggins”.
 Funny thing is that this book discusses the life of Emma during the Sudanese famine of 1988; read Geraldine Bedell’s article, “A good woman in Africa” to learn further.
-Therefore, these voices are somehow giving me a major clue about my book “She: The Mirror“; this novel is going to show the story of the protagonist as it enfolded after 9/11 and inside Canada where colored people especially colored women are usually ignored.

 - Another important thing I have learned is that my other dream characters are somehow very much attached to the dream character of this particular professor.
 This clearly showed when all the animals became really quiet and sullen; a cat disappeared in the middle of a very cruel dark night; and, animals’ sad feelings engulfed the entire night as bugles of war boomed somewhere.
 I can’t believe my dream characters declared a world war!
 Hahaha!